LauraZM9/ContosoPizzaCSharpAPITest/README.md

 https://stackoverflow.com/questions/69278068/why-is-httprepl-unable-to-find-an-openapi-description-the-command-ls-does-not

-- ASP.NET CORE requires a buildpack for HEROK.
+- ASP.NET CORE requires a buildpack for HEROKU.

 We used the one from this tutorial: https://circleci.com/blog/deploy-dotnetcore-heroku/